-Austin Parks Foundation is spearheading a broad alliance of residents, park adopters and organizations from across Austin that are united and speaking with one voice about the importance of investing in Austin’s parks, trails and green spaces in the City of Austin’s FY18 budget.
+Austin Parks Foundation is spearheading a broad alliance of residents, park adopters and organizations from across Austin that are united and speaking with one voice about the importance of investing in Austin’s parks, trails and green spaces in the upcoming parks bond and the City of Austin’s FY19 budget.

 Understanding the Needs

 Austin has an amazing park and trail system with 300+ parks, 227 miles of trails and more than 20,000 acres of green spaces in the city.
 Our parklands provide vital green space and wildlife habitat, and keep our environment healthy.
 Parks and trails are not only a critical part of our urban infrastructure, but they also have tremendous economic, health, ecological, and educational benefits as well.
 Unfortunately, annual investments in Austin parks, trails and green spaces are not keeping pace with the needs of a growing city.

 The Trust for Public Lands’ ParkScore indicates that Austin currently only spends $102 per resident every year toward maintaining and enhancing our parks.
 That’s less than half the $208 average the top 10 ranked cities on ParkScore spend per resident.
 Our peers know how important parks are for economic development, tourism, and the health of their citizens, but the City of Austin’s Parks and Recreation Department (PARD) needs our support.

 PARD is doing the best they can with limited resources.
 The department’s current needs assessment indicates that approximately $700 million is needed for repairs and renovations to the system’s aging parks infrastructure.
 You can help us advocate for more funding to take care of these cherished public spaces!

 How You Can Help

 Join our e-mail list for the latest info on how you can speak up for parks.
 From in-person public hearings to contacting City Council, your voice is a powerful tool for making sure our parks are well loved and well taken care of.